CabezasGonzalezJavier/GmailAnimation/README.md

 # GmailAnimation
-Gmail overriding pending transition Animation
+Gmail overriding pending transition Animation.

 You can find more information in this **[blog](http://thedeveloperworldisyours.com/android/gmail-overriding-pending-transition/#sthash.CEhJwJLg.dpbs)**.